AdobeDocs/dynamic-media-classic.en/help/using/quick-start-swatch-sets.md

 ---
 # Quick Start: Swatch Sets{#quick-start-swatch-sets}

-Adobe Dynamic Media Classic Swatch Sets give users an integrated viewing experience.
-In the dynamic Swatch Set Viewer, users can see an item rendered in a different color, material, texture, finish, or fabric merely by selecting a thumbnail.
+Adobe Dynamic Media Classic Swatch Sets provide users with an integrated viewing experience.
+Using the dynamic Swatch Set Viewer, users can see an item rendered in a different color, material, texture, finish, or fabric by selecting a thumbnail.

-This Swatch Sets Quick Start is designed to get you up and running quickly with Swatch Set techniques in Adobe Dynamic Media Classic.
+This Swatch Sets Quick Start is designed to help you start using Swatch Set techniques in Adobe Dynamic Media Classic.

 ## 1. Upload the images and swatch files

 Start by uploading the images and swatch files for your Swatch Sets.

-On the Global Navigation bar, select **[!UICONTROL Upload]** to upload files from your computer to a folder on Adobe Dynamic Media Classic.
-See [Prepare Swatch Set assets for upload](preparing-swatch-set-assets-upload.md#preparing-swatch-set-assets-for-upload) and [Upload your files](uploading-files.md#uploading-your-files).
+On the Global Navigation bar, select **[!UICONTROL Upload]** to upload files from your computer to a folder in Adobe Dynamic Media Classic.
+See [Prepare Swatch Set Assets for upload](preparing-swatch-set-assets-upload.md#preparing-swatch-set-assets-for-upload) and [Upload your files](uploading-files.md#uploading-your-files).

 ## 2. Create a Swatch Set

 To create a Swatch Set, on the Global Navigation bar, go to **[!UICONTROL Build]** > **[!UICONTROL Swatch Sets]**.
-On the Swatch Set page, drag images, and color swatches onto the page.
+On the Swatch Set page, drag images and color swatches onto the page.
 See [Create a Swatch Set](creating-swatch-set.md#creating-a-swatch-set).

-## 3. Set up Swatch Set Viewer Presets
+## 3. Configure Swatch Set Viewer Presets

 Administrators can create or modify Image Set Viewer Presets.
 Adobe Dynamic Media Classic comes with default Viewer Presets for each rich media type.
-Use the Zoom Viewer: Custom > Image Sets/Color Swatches presets to view your Swatch Sets.
+Use the Zoom Viewer: Custom > Image Sets/Color Swatches Presets to view your Swatch Sets.

 See [Create and edit Viewer Presets](application-setup.md#adding-and-editing-viewer-presets).